ThinhNguyen168/Lecture_safe_navigation_with_polytopes/README.md

 3) bspline_path_planner_minimal_length: a Bspline path planner in a predefined sequence of polytopes.
 The objective is to minimize the integral of the square of velocity.

-Folder poly_decomp contains the libarary for decomposing a polygon into polytopes.
+Folder poly_decomp contains the libarary for decomposing a polygon into polytopes and folder navigation_bspline contains some transformation matrices used for calculating derivatives of B-spline and data used for calculating the approximation of the curve's length.

 Installation guild:
 1) Install Anaconda environment from https://www.anaconda.com/